shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “Prove your loyalty.”
 Gra placed a hand on each of his two new recruits from that room.
 “Convince your mate.”

 The two kobolds pleaded with the flying kobold to relent.
 He didn’t.
-Finally, he gave in, but with some conditions.
-“I want my own section of kobolds.”
+They offered him bananas, copper coins, a washrag, but nothing worked.
+Finally they promised not to complain about his orders ever again.
+He gave in, but with some conditions.
+“I want my own section of kobolds.
+A *whole* section.”

 “Done.
 Will these two work?”